Kolowrat-Krakowsky family

-The House of Kolowrat-Krakowsky (Kolowrat-Krakowští) is an old, historic Bohemian noble family from Central Europe.
-It is a branch of the House of Kolowrat.
+The Kolowrat-Krakowsky family (Kolowrat-Krakowští or Krakovští z Kolovrat) is an old Bohemian noble family from Central Europe.
+It is a branch of the Kolowrat family.

 History

-The Kolowrat family originated in Central Bohemia, in what is today the Czech Republic, in the 13th century.
+The Kolowrat family originated in the 13th century, in what is today the Central Bohemian Region of the Czech Republic.

 The Kolowrat-Krakowsky branch of the Kolowrat family still exists today in the Czech Republic and the United States.
 Over the past 600 years, this family branch has produced: